IgorTo/igorto.github.io/index.md

 # About me
-I hold a Ph.D. in Scientific Computing with a specialization in Numerical Analysis from Uppsala University, Sweden.
-My research focused on analyzing and developing numerical algorithms for solving partial differential equations.
-Currently, I work at Qamcom Research and Technology as Sr. Software and Algorithm developer.
+Currently I am a postdoctoral researcher at Department of Mathematics, Stockholm University.
+I hold a Ph.D. degree in Scientific Computing with specialization in Numerical Analysis from Uppsala University, Sweden.
+My research is focused on analyzing and developing numerical algorithms for solving partial differential equations.

+Previously worked at Qamcom Research and Technology as Sr. Software and Algorithm developer.

 # Education
 - (2017-2022) Ph.D.
 Scientific Computing with specialization in Numerical Analysis, Uppsala University, Sweden